 The incentive is a refundable tax credit, paid directly into a registered education savings plan.

 The Québec education savings incentive ( QESI) is a tax measure that encourages Québec families to start saving early for the education of their children and grandchildren, from the very earliest years.
 This measure consists of a refundable tax credit that is paid directly into a registered education savings plan ( RESP) opened with a financial institution or with another registered education savings plan provider that offers the Québec education savings incentive.
 The list of providers is available on the Revenu Québec website.
 Person who contributes in an education savings plan do not have to request for a refundable tax credit in his or her income tax return.
 It is the trustee designated by your registered education savings plan provider must apply to Revenu Québec for the Québec education savings incentive.

 Clientele People who contribute to a registered education savings plan ( RESP) and seeking the incentive Québec education savings incentive ( QESI).
 Conditions To be entitled to the QESI the child must meet all of the following conditions:

 Basic amount Each year, a registered education savings plan ( RESP) account can receive an amount equal to 10% of the net contributions paid into it over the course of a year, up to a maximum of $250.
-Since 2008, any benefits accrued during previous years can be added to the basic amount, up to a maximum of $250.
+Since 2008, any benefits accrued during previous years can be added to the basic amount, up to a maximum of $250 per year.
 Increase in the amount To help low-income families, an increase of up to $50 per year, calculated on the basis of family income, may be added to the basic amount.
 Note A beneficiary cannot be granted a cumulative amount of more than $3,600 for all of the RESP of which he or she is the beneficiary.